Zeugnis04/research/cv.md

   Worked with Prof. Upmanu Lall's group in the Department of Earth and Environmental Engineering
 </div>
 <ul>
-  <li>Forecasted wind and solar climate dynamics using foundational models and deep learning.</li>
+  <li>Used AURORA, one of the most recent foundational models in climate, to explore weather dynamics and how perturbations affects the dynamics.</li>
-  <li>Submitted two conference abstracts for AGU 2025.</li>
+  <li>Worked with Prof. Upmanu Lall's group in the Department of Earth and Environmental Engineering and submitted two conference abstracts for AGU 2025.</li>
 </ul>

 <!-- Trilateral Students Activity in Seoul -->